Bzver/DLC-Toolkit/README.md

 - **Video File:** The primary video file (`.mp4`, `.avi`, `.mov`, `.mkv`) from which frames will be extracted and reviewed.
 - **Prediction File (`.h5`):** (Optional) A DeepLabCut prediction `.h5` file.
 When loaded, pose estimations are overlaid on the video frames.
 - **DLC Config File (`config.yaml`):** (Optional) A DeepLabCut project configuration file.
 Used to define body parts, skeleton connections, and multi-animal settings for accurate visualization of predictions.
 - **Status File (`.yaml`):** (Optional) A previously saved workspace file from `dlc_frame_extract.py`.
-This file contains the video path, DLC config path, prediction path, and the list of marked frames, allowing resumption of a previous session.
+This file contains the video path, DLC config path, prediction path, and the list of marked frames, enabling resumption of a previous session.

 **Outputs:**
 - **Workspace Status File (`_extractor_status.yaml`):** A YAML file generated when "Save the Current Workspace" is selected (or Ctrl+S is pressed).
 It stores the paths to the loaded video, DLC config, prediction file, and the list of marked frames, enabling seamless session resumption.